Blue-Beaker/mte_patches/README.md

 ### Railcraft
 #### Multiblock Desync fix
   Fix a desync bug of multiblock that when the multiblock is across chunks.
   This can be easily reproduced by building a multiblock tank across 4 chunks, forceload one chunk of them, walk away from the tank, quit and rejoin world, then walk back slowly.
   When desync, client can get its inventory scrambled when right-clicking at the bugged multiblock.
+  RC 12.1.0-beta8 doesn't need this fix.
+Other fixes may still work.
 #### Free Turbine Repair fix
   Fix turbine being fixed for free when putting in crafting slot with a blade and take it out.
 #### Outfitted Track Drops fix